-A weave lane is a freeway or expressway lane that acts or serves as both an entrance and an exit lane.
-In this lane, the driver should drive carefully because vehicles share the same lane to exit and enter the expressway.
-However, vehicles in the sharing lane must yield the right of way to vehicles on the interstate.
+A weave lane is a freeway or expressway lane that acts or serves as both the entrance and the exit lane.
+In this lane, the driver should drive carefully because vehicles share the same lane to exit and to enter the expressway.
+However, those using the sharing lane must give way to those using the interstate.

 What is a weave lane – Meaning and Definition

 When on an expressway, an exit and an entrance may share a common lane, this lane is known as a weave lane.
 Some vehicles use it as a declaration lane to slow down to exit the expressway.
 While some vehicles use it as an acceleration lane to enter the expressway.
 Therefore, drivers should safely use this lane to avoid any conflict.

 Who has the right of way?

 Such a lane acts as both entrance and exit to the expressway at the same time.
-However, the vehicles exiting the expressway have the right-of-way over the vehicles entering the expressway.
+However, vehicles leaving the expressway have priority over those entering.